 The proposed rule emphasizes CHS's authority in determining which of its patients fit the exclusionary criteria, as well as CHS's authority to remove patients from RMAS to specialized medical units at any time.
-Finally, proposed rule § 6-09(d) ensures that people who are excluded from RMAS at one time are not able to be placed in RMAS at a later date for the same infraction.
+113 Finally, proposed rule § 6-09(d) ensures that people who are excluded from RMAS at one time are not able to be placed in RMAS at a later date for the same infraction.

-Placement Criteria (§6-10)
+Placement Criteria (§ 6-10)

-Under proposed rule §6-10(a), a person may be confined in RMAS Level 1 only in PHD following a Grade I offense or upon a finding, after a disciplinary hearing, that the person is guilty of having committed a Grade I violent offense; the placement must occur within 30 days of adjudication of guilt.
-114 A Grade I violent offense is one which under existing Minimum Standard §1-17, would have rendered the person eligible for placement in PSEG I. Grade I violent offenses include violent conduct such as a stabbing or slashing or assault of a person causing serious injury.
+Under proposed rule § 6-10(a), a person may be confined in RMAS Level 1 only in PHD following a Grade I offense or upon a finding, after a disciplinary hearing, that the person is guilty of having committed a Grade I violent offense; the placement must occur within 30 days of adjudication of guilt.
+A Grade I violent offense is one which under existing Minimum Standard § 1-17, would have rendered the person eligible for placement in PSEG I. Grade I violent offenses include violent conduct such as a stabbing or slashing or assault of a person causing serious injury.

-Under proposed rule §6-10(b), a person may be placed directly into RMAS Level 2 only upon a finding, after a disciplinary hearing, that the person is guilty of having committed a Grade I non-violent or a Grade II offense; the placement must occur within 30 days of adjudication of guilt.
-Such offenses are those which under Minimum Standard §1-17 would have rendered a person eligible for placement in PSEG II.
-Grade II infractions include non-violent conduct such as making, possessing, selling or exchanging any amount of a narcotic, narcotic paraphernalia or other controlled substance.
+Under proposed rule § 6-10(b), a person may be placed directly into RMAS Level 2 only upon a finding, after a disciplinary hearing, that the person is guilty of having committed a Grade I non-violent or a Grade II offense; the placement must occur within 30 days of adjudication of guilt.
+115 Such offenses are those which under Minimum Standard § 1-17 would have rendered a person eligible for placement in PSEG II.
+Grade II infractions include non-violent conduct such as making, https://nyassembly.gov/leg/?default_fld=&leg_video=&bn=A02500&term=2019&Summary=Y&Actions=Y&Committee%26nbspVotes=Y&Floor%26nbspVotes=Y&Memo=Y&Text=Y; DOJ Report, Guiding Principle No. 49 ("Women who are pregnant, who are post-partum, who recently had a miscarriage, or who recently had a terminated pregnancy should not be placed in restrictive housing").